+This morning, OMAFRA held a Community Economic Development 101 workshop focused on helping community leaders from across Chatham-Kent look at ways to strengthen local economic development activities.
 This morning, the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) held a Community Economic Development 101 workshop focused on helping community leaders from across Chatham-Kent look at ways to strengthen local economic development activities.
 The event, which was held in partnership with Chatham-Kent Economic Development, looked at a combination of both development theory and also practical discussion focused on planning opportunities.

 The half-day workshop dove into the topic of Community Economic Development (CED) and the benefits of fostering an environment for wealth creation and well-being for the benefit of the entire community.